AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

   <figcaption><strong>Figure 2.7.</strong> Final Step of CART algorithm tree induction (training).</figcaption>
 </figure>

-At this stage the algorithm stops since all lower levels nodes are pure and produces the following final tree which can be used for inference as we did earlier in the previous section <mark>[link].</mark>
+At this stage the algorithm stops since all lower levels nodes are pure and produces the following final tree which can be used for inference as we did earlier in the previous section.

 <figure role="group">
   <img src="../images/DS_IMG023.png" alt="Test image." />